AxelNatusch/backend_template/README.md

 ### Environment Setup

-1. Create a `.env` file in the project root with the following variables:
+1. Create a `.env` file in the project root with the following variables (you can use example.env as template):
    ```
    # Required
    DATABASE_URL=sqlite:///./test.db  # Default SQLite URL for development